di9t0/Facebook-Messenger-Chat-Pin-Extension/README.md

-Facebook Messenger Chat Pin Extension
+📌 Facebook Messenger Chat Pin Extension

-A lightweight browser extension to pin your favorite chats in Facebook Messenger.
+Pin your chats.
+Stay organized.
+Never lose track.

 ⚠️ Works only on: facebook.com/messages

-🚀 Features
+🌟 Features

-Pin any chat in Facebook Messenger for quick access.
+📌 Pin any chat for instant access

-Keep your important conversations always at the top.
+🔝 Keep important conversations always at the top

-Simple, lightweight, and easy to use.
+⚡ Lightweight, fast, and easy to use

+🎯 Minimalist design, zero distractions

-🛠 Installation
+🚀 Installation

 Clone or download this repository.

-Open your browser and navigate to Extensions.
+Open your browser Extensions page.

 Enable Developer Mode.

-Click Load unpacked and select the extension folder.
+Click Load unpacked → select the extension folder.

 Go to facebook.com/messages
- and enjoy pinning your chats!
+ → start pinning your chats!

-💡 Usage
+💡 How It Works

-Open Facebook Messenger in your browser.

-Hover over a chat in your chat list.
+Hover over a chat → click the pin icon → chat moves to the top.

-Click the pin button added by the extension.

-The chat will move to the top of your list for easy access.
+Pin as many chats as you like for quick access.

-🛠 Contributing
+🤝 Contributing

+Report bugs or suggest features via GitHub issues.

-Contributions are welcome!
-You can:
+Pull requests are welcome!

-Open issues for bugs or suggestions.

-Submit pull requests to improve the extension.
+Ideas to make it faster, cleaner, or prettier?
+Let’s build it together.

 📄 License

-This project is licensed under the MIT License – free to use, modify, and share.
+MIT License – free to use, modify, and share.